-If net losses exceed net gains, you can deduct only \$3,000 (\$1,500 for married filing separately) of the net losses per year against ordinary income.
+If net losses exceed net gains, you can deduct only \$3,000 (\$1,500 if married filing separately) of the net losses per year against other income (such as wages, self-employment and business income, dividends and interest).

-You can carry forward excess losses indefinitely.
+You can carry forward excess losses until death.
 Loss carryovers can be a powerful tax-saving tool in future years if you have a large investment portfolio, real estate holdings or a closely held business that might generate substantial future capital gains.